nwg-piotr/nwg-wrapper/README.md

 ## (Very basic) image support

 nwg-wrapper creates a Gtk.Label widget out of the script output, or the .pango file content.
 To add an image to it, we need to pack a Gtk.Image widget before or after the label.
-To insert an image inside the text, it needs to be divided between more Gtk.Label widgets.
-Remember to close all Pango tags before adding the image this way.
+To insert an image between the lines of text, it needs to be divided into more Gtk.Label widgets.
+Remember to close all Pango tags before adding an image this way.

 Syntax: